SONYASONAY/ai-companion/README.md

 ## Acknowledgments

-* Inspired by mood journaling apps like Daylio and Reflectly.
+* Inspired by mood journaling apps like Daylio, Woebot, Wysaand and Reflectly
+* Uses datasets such as GoEmotions by Google or Creative Commons
-* [Sentiment140 Dataset](http://help.sentiment140.com/for-students) for initial NLP testing.
+* Thanks to OpenAI and HuggingFace for foundational NLP models
-* Sleep and activity tracking ideas from open-source wearables like [Fitbit Web API](https://dev.fitbit.com/build/reference/web-api/).
+* Sleep and activity tracking ideas from open-source wearables like [Fitbit Web API](https://dev.fitbit.com/build/reference/web-api/)